japila-books/apache-spark-internals/docs/executor/TaskRunner.md

 run uses the serialized `DirectTaskResult` byte buffer as the final `serializedResult`.

-NOTE: The final `serializedResult` is either a xref:spark-scheduler-TaskResult.adoc#IndirectTaskResult[IndirectTaskResult] (possibly with the block stored in `BlockManager`) or a xref:spark-scheduler-TaskResult.adoc#DirectTaskResult[DirectTaskResult].
+NOTE: The final `serializedResult` is either a spark-scheduler-TaskResult.md#IndirectTaskResult[IndirectTaskResult] (possibly with the block stored in `BlockManager`) or a spark-scheduler-TaskResult.md#DirectTaskResult[DirectTaskResult].

-run xref:executor:ExecutorBackend.adoc#statusUpdate[notifies `ExecutorBackend`] that <<taskId, taskId>> is in `TaskState.FINISHED` state with the serialized result and removes <<taskId, taskId>> from the owning executor's xref:executor:Executor.adoc#runningTasks[ runningTasks] registry.
+run executor:ExecutorBackend.md#statusUpdate[notifies `ExecutorBackend`] that <<taskId, taskId>> is in `TaskState.FINISHED` state with the serialized result and removes <<taskId, taskId>> from the owning executor's executor:Executor.md#runningTasks[ runningTasks] registry.

 NOTE: run uses `ExecutorBackend` that is specified when TaskRunner <<creating-instance, is created>>.